Sex hormone imbalances: (thinning hair, hair loss, low sex drive)

 The hormonal changes that take place at different stages of our life can contribute to hair loss and hair thinning in women.
 Whether you have just given birth, reached menopause, or are going through some other type of hormonal changes, chances are your hair is falling out.
 Hormones are invisible yet powerful forces that run through the human body.
 They affect how you feel, how you function, and how you look.

 “Sex hormone issues are common in women with hypothyroidism” explains Dana Trinity, from the Hypothyroid mom” and even more reason why they should be part of thyroid testing for every person presenting with thyroid issues.”

 Here are some of the ways that sex hormone imbalances can wreak havoc on your hair:

-Sex hormone imbalances and oestrogen dominance: a cause of hair thinning
+Sex hormone imbalances and estrogen dominance: a cause of hair thinning

 Oestrogen is an essential hormone for women of all ages.
 It affects the way you feel.
-At the right levels, oestrogen energises you, improves your mood and stimulates a healthy sex drive.
-Too much oestrogen, however, can cause a whole host of problems.
-You might experience weight gain, toxicity (from endocrine disruptors) and perimenopause.
+At the right levels, estrogen energizes you, improves your mood, and stimulates a healthy sex drive.
+Too much estrogen, however, can cause a whole host of problems.
+You might experience weight gain, toxicity (from endocrine disruptors), and perimenopause.
 It can also cause your hair to thin and fall out.
-Oestrogen peaks during and after pregnancy, then it can fall suddenly.
+Estrogen peaks during and after pregnancy, then it can fall suddenly.
 This may result in sudden, unexpected hair loss for many women.

 STEVEN F. HOTZE, M.D further explains how this can affect the thyroid: “Oestrogen dominance causes the liver to produce high levels of a protein called ‘thyroid binding globulin’, which, as its name suggests, binds the thyroid hormone and decreases the amount of thyroid hormone that can be assimilated into and utilized by the cells.
 What does this lead to?
 Low thyroid function and all of the negative side effects that come along with it.”